Profile image for Ant Timpson

 B movie homage Turbo Kid was released in 2015.
 Initially proposed as letter T of The ABC of Death by a trio of Canadian filmmakers, the post-apocalyptic tale was filmed in Canada and completed in New Zealand.
 Timpson was one of the four producers, as was Kiwi lawyer Tim Riley.

-In 2019 Timpson directed feature Come to Daddy, thinking it was well time he made something of his own rather than encouraging others.
-Featuring sometime 48Hours judge Elijah Wood, cult actor Stephen McHattie and Kiwi Madeleine Sami, the twist-filled tale won strong reviews at New York's Tribeca Film Festival.
+In 2019 Timpson directed and co-wrote Come to Daddy, thinking it was well time he made something of his own, rather than encouraging others.
+Featuring ex 48Hours judge Elijah Wood, cult actor Stephen McHattie and Kiwi Madeleine Sami, the twist-filled tale won good reviews at New York's Tribeca Film Festival.
 Timpson described the Irish-Canadian-Kiwi co-production as a "dark thriller with comedic moments".
-Although the film shows Timpson's love of keeping viewers on edge, it also has a very personal angle: the story was born after the death of his father.
-Timpson's hope was that the result would echo the thrillers the two used to watch together.
+Although it reveals Timpson's love of keeping viewers on edge, the project also has a personal angle: it was born after the death of his father.
+Timpson's hope was that the result would echo the thrillers they used to watch together.

-In the same year, he was appointed to the board of the NZ Film Commission.
+In the same year, Timpson was appointed to the board of the NZ Film Commission.

 Sources include